vishvAsa/AgamaH/AryaH/mediterranian/platonism/iamblichus/articles/shaw_theurgy_soul/00/04_Foreword_-_Neoplatonic_Theurgy_and_Christian_Incarnation.md

 * * * * * * * * * * * * * *

-*Theurgy and the Soul*

 nated by the old mischaracterization and now freshly aware of the integrity of the double inheritance; and in particular how Christian liturgy, the sacramental practice of the Church and the metaphysics of the Incarnation owe a perhaps significant debt to the pagan Platonic tradition.
 The seminal work of Gregory Shaw stands at the crossroads of this new realization.

-*Theurgy and the Soul* is a profound introduction and account of Iamblichian theurgy, “a ‘work of the gods’ capable of transforming man to a divine status” \(5\).
+ is a profound introduction and account of Iamblichian theurgy, “a ‘work of the gods’ capable of transforming man to a divine status” \(5\).
 Theurgy, as Shaw shows us, originated with the second-century Platonists, who used the term to explain the divinizing power of the rites of the Chaldean Oracles, some of which were thought to have been transmitted by the soul of Plato himself.
 In the performance of these rites, Iamblichus understood the goal of philosophy to be accomplished, namely, union with the divine.
 And thus, as Shaw outlines, Iamblichus sets out the definitive Platonic apology and rationale for theurgy, which after him became integral to the Neoplatonic tradition from the pagan Proclus to the Christian Denys the pseudo-Areopagite.
 These theurgic rites, as far as we can tell, approximate something of the “sacramental,” in that “matter” \( *hyle*\) is used within a cultic rite to effect divine union.
 As Iamblichus puts it in *De Mysteriis*, in a passage outlined by Shaw,

 Since it was necessary that earthly things not be deprived of participation in the divine, the earth received a certain divine portion capable of receiving the Gods.
 The theurgic art, therefore, recognizing this principle in general, and having discovered the proper receptacles, in particular, as being appropriate to each one of the Gods, often brings together stones, herbs, animals, aromatics, and other sacred, perfect, and deiform objects of a similar kind.
 Then, from all these it produces a perfect and pure receptacle. \( *DM* 233, 7–16\)